laravel/nova-docs/4.0/actions/defining-actions.md

 ![Action](./img/action.png)

-If an action is enabled for display on the resource's table row, you may initiate it from the resource's action dropdown menu.
-These are called "Inline Actions":
+If an action is enabled for display on the resource's table row, you may also initiate the action from the resource's action dropdown menu via the resource index page.
+These actions are referred to as "Inline Actions":

 ![Inline Action](./img/inline-actions.png)